PelJon/Udacity_Customer-Segmentation/project_report.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html

-> Principal component analysis (PCA) is a technique for reducing the dimensionality of large datasets, increasing interpretability but at the same time minimizing information loss.
-It does so by creating new uncorrelated variables that successively maximize variance.<sup>3</sup>

 > The KMeans algorithm clusters data by trying to separate samples in n groups of equal variance, minimizing a criterion known as the inertia or within-cluster sum-of-squares This algorithm requires the number of clusters to be specified.
 It scales well to a large number of samples and has been used across a large range of application areas in many different fields<sup>4</sup>.